sourceoptics/source_optics/README.md

 Technical Details
 =================

-Source Optics is a stand-alone web applicaton implemented in Python3/Django that uses a PostgreSQL database.
+Source Optics is a stand-alone web applicaton implemented in Python3 and Django, using PostgreSQL for a database.

-It is essentially a multi-tenant system, and can run multiple courses or seperate views from the same installation.
-In a university setting, this means that you can keep projects from one course or past semesters seperate from the others.
+It is essentially a multi-tenant system, and can index multiple courses or seperate business departments from the same installation.

-Any background tasks are implemented as Django management commands, which could be run by any task management system and/or cron.
-Celery is not needed.
+Background tasks are implemented as Django management commands, which could be run by any task management system and/or cron.
+Celery is not used, simplifying setup and maintaince.

-Currently the admin interface uses the built-in Django management interface, for instance, to add new repos.
-This can also be scripted and will evolve over time.

-There is a current Django template frontend and a planned React Frontend will soon speak to a built-in REST API.
+Repositories can be automatically imported via a management command, and all other aspects of the system are configured within in the Django management interface (on "/admin").

-The API is largely read-only but will support injection of user data via a few custom POST endpoints, allowing display in-GUI of data from source code analysis systems, build systems, etc.
+The API is largely read-only but will support eventually support injection of user data via a few custom POST endpoints, for instance allowing display in-GUI of build-system status, source code static analysis, and so on.

 For those wishing to try out Source Optics, it should run happily from a laptop.

 Installation
 ============

-For install as well as basic operations instructions, backups, and upgrades, see INSTALL.md
+Installation and operation is as with any standard Django application and is described in INSTALL.md.

 Roadmap
 =======